-Persons presently employed as Journeymen, who do not wish to become certified, shall continue to be employed as Journeymen.
+Persons presently employed as Journeypersons, who do not wish to become certified, shall continue to be employed as Journeypersons.

-Persons employed as Journeymen, who take the Tradesmen Qualification Exam and fail, shall continue to be employed as Journeymen.
+Persons employed as Journeypersons, who take the Tradesperson's Qualification Exam and fail, shall continue to be employed as Journeypersons.

-If a present Journeyman fails to pass the test for a voluntary Tradesmen's Qualification Certificate, he/she can then become indentured as an Apprentice at no reduction in rate of pay.
+If a present Journeyperson fails to pass the test for a voluntary Tradesperson's Qualification Certificate, they can then become indentured as an Apprentice at no reduction in rate of pay.

-There will be a three (3) man committee established to process applicants who make application to be tested under the voluntary Tradesmen's Qualifications, or who become indentured under the Apprenticeship and Tradesmen's Qualification Act.
+There will be a three (3) person committee established to process applicants who make application to be tested under the voluntary Tradesperson's Qualifications, or who become indentured under the Apprenticeship and Tradesperson's Qualification Act.
 The committee will also determine what vocational training is necessary for persons indentured as Apprentices.
 Representation on the committee shall consist of the following: